$5.2tr Could Be The Cost Of Cyber Risk In 5 Years: AccentureJanuary 25, 2019 |Cyber Security

 Accenture said that there could be a loss of $5.2tr over the next five years, to the companies worldwide due to Cyber Risk.
-This amount in total is the size of the combined economies of Spain, Italy and France.
+This amount in total is the size of the combined economies of Spain, Italy, and France.

-This issue has typically increased the burden of responsibility and challenges to the modern world Chief Executive Officer.
+Above all, this issue has typically increased the burden of responsibility and challenges to the modern world Chief Executive Officer.
 Now everyone has a shared responsibility to build a safer environment for the internet.

-Accenture said: “To do so, CEOs should collaborate with other top executives and also, where possible, with governments and regulators.”
+He added: “To do so, CEOs should collaborate with other top executives and also, where possible, with governments and regulators.”

 Although, the survey found that companies that faced data breaches, 50% or more incidents happened because of their partner companies.
 Therefore, they are more willing to join this practice of making the internet premises more secure.